PowerShell/ProjectMercury/README.md

 ## Installing and Using ShellCopilot

+Here are the steps to install and use ShellCopilot.
+1. Clone this repository
-To install ShellCopilot, simply clone this repo onto your system.
-To build the latest version you see in the GIF above, run `./build.ps1 -ShellCopilot` and the executable will be in the `./out/ShellCopilot.App/` path.
-We suggest adding this directory to your `$PATH` and `$PROFILE`, by adding this line `$env:PATH += <path to project>\out\ShellCopilot.App` to your profile by doing `code $PROFILE` if you have VSCode installed.
-Depending on your OS directory paths may be `\` on Windows or `/` on Mac.
+2. To build run `./build.ps1 -ShellCopilot` in the project's directory
+3. Add the `<path to project>/out/ShellCopilot.App` directory to your `$PATH` with `$env:PATH += <path to project>\out\ShellCopilot.App`
+4. Add the above line to your `$PROFILE` to be able to use it anytime you open up PowerShell.
+You can edit it by doing `code $PROFILE` if you have VSCode installed.

+> Note: Depending on your OS directory paths may be `\` on Windows or `/` on Mac.

 ## Getting an Azure OpenAI Endpoint

 Currently we only support Azure OpenAI LLM endpoints.
 We are currently hosting a internal only Azure OpenAI endpoint that you can get and use without getting your Azure OpenAI instance.
+This is for private preview purposes only.

 Guide for Signing Up For API Key
 1. Navigate to <https://pscopilot.developer.azure-api.net>